Wedding Garter Tradtion: Why do Brides wear a Wedding Garter?

-The tradition of wedding garters seems to originate to the Dark Ages where it would be good luck to take home a piece of the bride's clothing.
-This would result in the guests trying to rip the bride's dress!
-God forbid - not the Berta!!
+The tradition of wedding garters dates back centuries where it would be good luck to take home a piece of the bride's clothing.
+This used to involved ripping apart the Bride's dress and taking strips of fabric home (God Forbid - not the Berta!)

 Thankfully, this tradition evolved into a removal garter that could be thrown and distract the guests so the brides could keep their dress and their clothes intact.

 Today however, the tradition is similar to the throwing of the bouquet.
 In today's garter removal ceremony, the groom will remove (most likely with his teeth!) and throw the garter to the unmarried male guests with the thought that the person to catch it will be next to marry.
 This can be made quite playful and fun during the reception especially after some champagne.